Soiling their beds

 - Remove the bitten pigs and treat them.

-- Provide toys in the pen - eg. chains, paper sacks, straw, balls, stone-filled cans.
+- Provide toys in the pen - eg. chains, paper sacks, straw, balls, and stone-filled cans.

 - Make sure there is adequate feeding and drinking space.